 - Light.
 Indoor hyacinths need plenty of light, but they shouldn’t be in a window with direct sunlight.
 Too much light can cause brown leaves on hyacinth, as well as not enough.

 - Frost damage.
 Outdoor hyacinths are sometimes kissed by frost when they’re first emerging from the ground.
 This will usually manifest as brown spots that later grow into blotches.
-Prevent these spots by providing a two- to four-inch layer of mulch to protect tender growth early in the season.
+Prevent these spots by providing a 2- to 4-inch (5-10 cm.) layer of mulch to protect tender growth early in the season.

 - Insects.
-Hyacinths are generally pest free, but once in a while thrips or sap-sucking insects will attack it.
+Hyacinths are generally pest-free, but once in a while thrips or sap-sucking insects will attack them.
 Look for small insects under the leaves and inside open flower buds.
 If you detect movement or see what appears to be woolly or scaly growth on wilting areas of the plant, spray it with neem oil weekly until the bugs are gone.